BenCos17/airplanesliveHA/README.md

 # Airplanes Live API Add-on

-This Home Assistant add-on fetches live airplane tracking data from the [Airplanes.Live API](https://airplanes.live/api-guide/) and publishes it to an MQTT broker, while also providing a web interface and REST API endpoints.
+This Home Assistant add-on fetches live airplane tracking data from the [Airplanes.Live API](https://airplanes.live/api-guide/) and publishes it to an MQTT broker for Home Assistant integration.

 ## Features

 - **Real-time aircraft tracking** using the airplanes.live API
 - **MQTT integration** for Home Assistant entity discovery
-- **Web interface** with interactive map showing aircraft positions
-- **REST API endpoints** for programmatic access
 - **Configurable parameters** for location, radius, and update intervals
 - **Automatic entity creation** in Home Assistant for each detected aircraft